nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 For example:

-1. In a rental bicycle sharing dataset, one possible field is the type of each rental bicycle, i.e. mountain vs road vs city bicycle.
+1. In a rental bicycle sharing dataset, one possible field is the type of each rental bicycle.

 2. In a population demographic dataset, one possible field is the age of each individual.